emrecanaltinsoy/forex_data/README.md

 The data is obtained using a python script that gathers information from HTML using BeautifulSoup.

-The data will be updated daily automatically via GitHub actions.
+The currency data for each day will be added automatically after 12 AM UTC via GitHub actions.

 ## The currencies in the data (per USD)
 - Argentine Peso